-Specifically, the switch is configured to prioritize HP packages are being provided.
-We explore the packages over LP packages, ensuring optimal delivery of essential data by prioritizing HP packages when LP experiences and useful techniques for enhancing the display and reliability of Ethernet frameworks inside real network arrangements by adapting the portrayed strategy to the setting of evaluating and upgrading exchanged Ethernet services in contemporary networking environments. presentation through recreation under various traffic loads and ideas for prioritization, evaluating metrics such as throughput, dormancy, and parcel misery.
+Specifically, the switch is configured to prioritize HP packages over LP packages, ensuring optimal delivery of essential data by prioritizing HP packages when LP packages are being provided.
+We explore the switch's presentation through recreation under various traffic loads and ideas for prioritization, evaluating metrics such as throughput, dormancy, and parcel misery.
 In order to further improve Ethernet service execution, we also look into optimization techniques such traffic forming, Quality of Service (QoS) executions, and support management techniques.
 We aim to increase network proficiency and reliability by gradually allocating resources based on traffic demands, satisfying the various requirements of contemporary networking environments, and utilizing consistent information transfer for efficient network jobs.